Moroni, Comoros: Landmarks

 The historic town centre, the Medina, contains a maze of narrow alleys and ancient buildings but is poorly maintained.
 The old city centre is similar to but smaller than the old town of Lamu.
 There are many mosques, notably the Badjanani Mosque or Ancienne Mosquée de Vendredi (old Friday mosque), which is the oldest mosque in the Medina.
 It was originally built in 1427, and a minaret was added in 1921.
+In 2026, the Medina of Moroni was inscribed as a UNESCO World Heritage Site, along with those of Ntsoudjini, Itsandra, Ikoni, Mutsamudu, and Domoni.
 The 300-seat theatre of the Alliance Franco-Comorienne serves as a venue for national and international performances, ceremonies, conferences, film screenings, and seminars.
 Other venues include the 700-seat Al-Kamar, the 500-seat Palais du Peuple, and the 300-seat Foyer des Jeunes de Foumbouni.

 Moroni has a few hotels and nightclubs.
 The nearby Karthala volcano is also an attraction for hiking when the volcano is dormant.

 Climate

 Moroni features a tropical rainforest climate (Af), with generally heavy precipitation throughout the year—only October sees on average less than 100 mm of rain (roughly 98 mm).
 The average annual rainfall is 2700 mm and it rains during all months of the year.
 The monsoon season lasts from November to April.
 Humidity is in the range of 69 to 79 per cent.
 Moroni's average temperatures throughout the year are relatively constant with a high in the range of 32–34 C and a low in the range of 14–20 C. The region experiences frequent cyclones and as the islands are located more than 10 degrees below the equator in the western part of the Indian Ocean, the climate is generally termed as "maritime tropical".